 Hagan, a member of the advisory council for the American Bar Association Center for Innovation and the facilitator for the Foundation’s 2015 Legal Aid Summit, said the project is using a model of participatory service design employed by service innovation labs in Malmo, Sweden and Milan, Italy.

 “Rather than starting from the usual lawyer-first or court-first point of view, we are starting with the people.
 It’s not about setting up more traditional law offices or clinics and hoping that people realize they have a legal need and then find their way to a lawyer,” Hagan said.
-“This proposition of people-driver legal services has been rumbling around as a concept in classes, conferences, and discussions about improving the legal system.”
+“This proposition of people-driven legal services has been rumbling around as a concept in classes, conferences, and discussions about improving the legal system.”

 The Escambia Project, tentatively named for the Florida county where it’s located, is an effort to turn that talk into action.